XavierSchiller/SqliteORM/README.md

 - Query Binding
   - Very simple Binding, doesn't take care of inserting quotes around anything.

-- Basic Querying.
-  - Simple Oneliner to Querying is done.
-Taking Care of transactions is next.
+- Transactions are done.
+  - Need to improve on this, since the transactional model is reliant on the user calling a function.

+- One Query, Multiple Queries Execution is done as well.

+- Error Handling is done through one single exception, sqlite_error, that can be caught and thrown.